What is the process to obtain a divorce in Jamaica?

 What should I do first when my wife wants a divorce?

 Things to do if your wife wants a divorce but you want to patch things up with her.
 Think about therapy.
-One of the finest methods to try to save your marriage is to think about going to marital counselling.
+Counselling has been proven to help.
 Pay attention to her, maintain your composure, keep your cool, be respectful, be self-assured, and keep busy.

 What if one partner doesn’t want divorce?

-Your only choice for dissolving your marriage if your spouse won’t cooperate is to file for divorce in court.
-Due to the absence of your spouse, mediation will be ineffective.
+Your only choice for dissolving your marriage if your husband/wife won’t cooperate is to file for divorce in court.
+Due to the absence of your husband/wife, mediation will be ineffective.
 Divorce by collaboration won’t succeed.
 Your divorce will need to be litigated.
 Be sure to read our article on co-parenting tips after divorce.

 Can I divorce my husband if he doesn’t agree?

-Making the decision to file for divorce can be challenging, particularly if you are unsure that your spouse will sign the petition.
-Importantly, however, you don’t require your spouse’s approval to obtain a divorce.
-If your spouse refuses, it can take a while, but they won’t be able to stop you forever.
+Making the decision to file for divorce can be challenging, particularly if you are unsure that your husband will sign documents.
+Importantly, however, you don’t require your husband’s approval to obtain a divorce.
+If your husband refuses, it can take a while, but they won’t be able to stop you forever.

 What is the best type of divorce?